 Most of the catches of bluefin in the EPO are taken by purse seiners.
-Nearly all of the purse-seine catch is made west of Baja California and California, within about 100 nautical miles of the coast, between about 23°N and 35°N. Ninety percent of the catch is estimated to have been between 60 and 100 cm in length, representing mostly fish 1 to 3 years of age.
+Nearly all of the purse-seine catch have been made west of Baja California and California, within about 100 nautical miles of the coast, between about 23°N and 35°N. Ninety percent of the catch is estimated to have been between about 60 and 100 cm in length, representing mostly fish 1 to 3 years of age.
 Aquaculture facilities for bluefin were established in Mexico in 1999, and some Mexican purse seiners began to direct their effort toward bluefin during that year.
-The catches are transported to holding pens, where the fish are held for fattening and later sale to sashimi markets.
+During recent years, most of the catches have been transported to holding pens, where the fish are held for fattening and later sale to sashimi markets.
 Lesser amounts of bluefin are caught by recreational, gillnet, and longline gear.
 Bluefin have been caught during every month of the year, but most of the fish are taken during May through October.